Unreal Install

 Right-click on your projects .uproject file and select Generate Visual Studio Project files.
 This will cause the engine to scan the project directory and link up all the related bits we just copied in.

 FAB, unfortunately, cannot be updated and maintained properly due to limitations with Epic's FAB Marketplace tools.
 If you purchased on FAB, we will provide you with direct support and updates until which time Epic updates and improves the FAB Marketplace.
-Please contact us on our for more information.
+Please contact us on our Discord for more information.

 Samples